-- Mind mapping—a visual method also known as clustering or brain drawing, which shows the relationship of ideas created and it works for visual learners.
+- Mind mapping—a visual method known as clustering or brain drawing- shows the relationship of ideas created and works for visual learners.

-- Free-listing/outlining—a technique for putting structure into ideas generated and for organizing ideas.
+- Free-listing/outlining is a technique for putting structure into ideas generated and organizing ideas.

-- Journaling/questioning, a method of answering the questions who, what, where, when, why, and how of content to generate information.
+- Journaling/questioning is a method of answering the questions of who, what, where, when, why, and how of content to generate information.

 - Free writing—is when you start writing whatever comes to your mind without inhibitions or minding the grammar or format of your content.

-There are several tools available online to aid in successful creative writing and brainstorming.
-If you need help coming up with a catchy topic for your article, you can check out the following platforms which offer their product or software tools for free or a minimal fee: Google Trends, Farm 6 Media, FreeMind, and Portent Idea Generator.
+Several tools are available online to aid in successful creative writing and brainstorming.
+Suppose you need help coming up with a catchy topic for your article.
+In that case, you can check out the platforms offering their product or software tools for free or a minimal fee: Google Trends, Farm 6 Media, FreeMind, and Portent Idea Generator.